patternfly-kotlin/patternfly-kotlin/README.md

 ### PatternFly Assets

 PatternFly Fritz2 does *not* come with stylesheets, fonts or other static PatternFly assets.
 You have to include them on your own.
-One way is to add a `npm` dependency to PatternFly
+One way is to add a `npm` dependency to PatternFly:

 ```kotlin